MapoftheInternet.com

 When a user moves around the map of cyberspace, the program

-does a DNS lookup for each IP in that area and labels each
+does a RDNS Reverse lookup for each IP of the cubes in that area

-Some ISP's or administrators fail to, or choose not to, assign
+When an ISP or administrator fails to, or chooses not to, assign

-the RDNS Reverse Lookup, so a lookup on a given IP will not
+the RDNS Reverse lookup, the lookup for the given IP will not

-Some ISP's are assigning multiple aliases to a single IP,
+Some ISP's are assigning MULTI multiple aliases to a single IP,

 or even have dynamic changing IP assignments.
-The MAP will
+The MAP might

-use only the first or primary result to label a cube, at
+use only the first or primary result to label a cube.

 The MAP allows users to customize the cubes, to aesthetically